Postdoctoral Fellows

 Email: nemethd@fau.edu

-Daniel Nemeth, Ph.D. is a postdoctoral fellow in the lab of Ning Quan, Ph.D in the College of Medicine.
-Dr. Nemeth received his doctorate from The Ohio State University where he researched unique and cell-type specific signaling pathways associated with prolonged infection and persistent neuroinflammation.
-At OSU, he focused his research how the immune receptor, Interleukin-1 Receptor (IL-1R1), contributes to the bicellular communication between brain vasculature and resident immune cell of the brain, microglia, during prolonged inflammation.
+Nemeth is a postdoctoral fellow in the lab of Ning Quan, Ph.D., in Florida Atlantic’s Schmidt College of Medicine.
+Nemeth received his doctorate from The Ohio State University (OSU) where he researched unique and cell-type specific signaling pathways associated with prolonged infection and persistent neuroinflammation.
+At OSU, he focused his research on how the immune receptor, Interleukin-1 Receptor (IL-1R1), contributes to the bicellular communication between brain vasculature and resident immune cell of the brain, microglia, during prolonged inflammation.
 Nemeth’s current research utilizes transgenic mouse models created by the Quan lab to discover the function of neuronal IL-1R1 and to understand the contribution of IL-1R1 signaling in epilepsy.

 Mentor: Nicole Baganz, Ph.D.